 The standard time limit for Missouri personal injury lawsuits is five years, as stipulated in the Missouri personal injury statute of limitations, Missouri Code section 516.120.
 Any lawsuits seeking a legal remedy for an “injury to the person” must be filed within five years of discovering the injury.

-To summarize, in situations where your injuries were caused by either an intentional act or the carelessness of another person, you may decide to seek civil remedy or damages for your losses at a Missouri court.
-However, the initial documentation (the “complaint”) and other necessary paperwork for such case must be filed in court within the span of five years after the date of the underlying accident.
+To summarize, in situations where your injuries were caused by either an intentional act or the carelessness of another person, you may decide to seek civil remedy or damages for your losses at Missouri courts.
+However, the initial documentation (the “complaint”) and other necessary paperwork for a such case must be filed in court within the span of five years after the date of the underlying accident.